 - Digital cameras under 8 megapixels

-These items are just not right for ReCreative, but thankfully, there are many other great places in town you can take them.
+These items are just not right for ReCreative (or seem obviOus not to donate), but thankfully, there are many other great places in town you can take them.
 Check out these Donate or Resell Resources on the Seattle Public Utilities website!

 BALARD REUSE NOW ACCEPTS LARGE QUANTITIES OF HOUSE PAINT WITH HANDLING FEE.